mityaika/noneqa/README.md

 1. The framwework has extensive configuration options where config option can be provided via command-line, config files, environment variables.
 Default configuration is in config/default.config file.
 2. The framework separates API, UI operations and locators, tests, test data and testresults.
 3. The framework has built-in functionality to measure elapsed time for API requests which can be used for further performance analysis.

+## Known Issues
+1. "System name" device property is not unique per system and can cause ambiguous recognition.
+One of possible solutions is to setup MITM proxy and intercept HTTP response to parse out id of the created device.
+2. "System type" for existing devices can be "WINDOWS_WORKSTATION" or "WINDOWS WORKSTATION'.
+This needs to be treated in the test validating devices.